charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - The rest of the programs are mostly specific desktop applications used only in one prior work.
   These would likely not yield any insights not already yielded by the benchmarks we implemented, and for each one we would need to build it from source, find a workload for it, and take the time to run it.
   They weigh little in the argument that our benchmark suite represents prior work, since they are only used in one prior work.
-  We would like to implement these, but they have a lower priority. [^DSK: not sure if this goes here or in Future Work/Conclusions.]

 \begin{table}
 \caption{Benchmarks implemented by this work.}